Applying Quality Strategy for Great Designs is like Pruning a Fruit Tree for the Best Fruit

 I’ve learned — through my hobby as an orchardist — that when and how I prune is dependent upon many things: what type of fruit is growing, how old is the tree, when was it last pruned (is it neglected), how thick or long is the limb (and so on)?
 There are fourteen pages of text and diagrams in my gardening book dedicated to teaching others how to properly prune an apple tree!
 And, still, when I start trimming, I can feel unsure and concerned that I’m going to hack my trees to produce tiny, stone-hard fruit or no fruit at all.
 But I get more confident the more I do it, and I've gotten great yields in the last few years.
 Practice makes improvement!

-If applying quality thinking to a design process is like pruning a fruit tree, then the design process is the limb and the desired product is the fruit it grows.
 In gardening, which gardening tool I use and when depends on how the limb is growing.
 In design, which quality methods and tools I choose and when I use them are dependent on the design process for that business.
 With guidelines and practice, designers can use quality thinking to cultivate design ideas, guiding and trimming them as they grow.